xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- bug (dkulp)   Strand/Submodel/Node effects were not clearing their buffer area on control updates resulting in ghosted data until a full render
    -- bug (dkulp)   DimmingCurve dialog not initialized properly for models that don't already have a dimming curve -- enh (dkulp)   Optimise blur - speeds rendering -- enh (dkulp)   Add additive/subtractive/min/max blend modes to on effect